-Metallurgical Coal's underlying EBIT in 2019, 2018 and 2017 was US\$1,148 million, US\$1,774 million and US\$1,594 million, respectively.
+Metallurgical Coal's underlying EBIT in 2020, 2019 and 2018 was US\$(468) million, US\$1,079 million and US\$1,722 million, respectively.

-In 2019, underlying EBIT decreased by 35% to US\$1,148 million, largely due to a 13% reduction in realized price.
-In 2018, underlying EBIT increased by 11% to US\$1,774 million, largely owing to an 11% increase in sales volumes, favorable currency movements and a 3% improvement in the metallurgical coal realized price.
+In 2020, underlying EBIT decreased by 143% to US\$(468) million, largely due to a 34% reduction in the weighted average realized price for metallurgical coal, a 25% decrease in sales volumes and the associated 37% increase in unit costs.
+In 2019, underlying EBIT decreased by 37% to US\$1,079 million, largely owing to a 13% reduction in weighted average realized price for metallurgical coal.

-Total metallurgical coal production in 2019 increased 5%, due to a 1.0Mt increase at Grosvenor, operational improvements leading to a 10% increase in wash plant throughput at Moranbah North, and a strong performance at Dawson, due to productivity improvements that drove an increase in shovel and dragline performance, partially offset by the impact of an extended longwall move at Moranbah North.
-Total metallurgical coal production in 2018 increased by 11%, driven principally by sustained strong performance at Moranbah North and increased output from Grosvenor, partly offset by a decline in production at Capcoal's Grasstree as the operation moved to more challenging areas of the mine as it nears its end of life.
+Total metallurgical coal production in 2020 decreased by 26%, driven principally by the suspension of operations at Grosvenor following the gas ignition incident underground in May, the fall of ground at Moranbah North in the first quarter as well as geotechnical challenges during the fourth quarter.
+Additionally, open cut operations were reduced at Dawson and Capcoal in response to reduced demand for lower quality metallurgical coal.
+Total metallurgical coal production in 2019 increased 5%, due to a 1.0Mt increase at Grosvenor, operational improvements leading to a 10% increase in wash plant throughput at Moranbah North, and a strong performance at

+Dawson, due to productivity improvements that drove an increase in shovel and dragline performance, partially offset by the impact of an extended longwall move at Moranbah North.

-Group Revenue (including attributable share of associates' and joint ventures' revenue) in 2019, 2018 and 2017 were US\$3,756 million, US\$4,231 million and US\$3,675 million, respectively.
+Group Revenue (including attributable share of associates' and joint ventures' revenue) in 2020, 2019 and 2018 were US\$1,909 million, US\$3,756 million and US\$4,231 million, respectively.